nowatermelon/skyrim/FAQ.md

 ---
 ## How do I change the dodge hotkey?
 See comments of [TK Dodge Redux](https://www.nexusmods.com/skyrimspecialedition/mods/160098), and as mentioned in README, you can locate the ini file through filter.
-*Note: You can refer to [Key Code Reference](https://www.nexusmods.com/skyrimspecialedition/articles/7704)*

----
-## Why is it called bread?
-I prefer milk.
-Actually, it's got nothing to do with bread...
-It's just a Chinese pun mixing my channel name with the word "modlist".

----
-## Wabbajack says something failed to download.
-If the files are related to the DLCs, check the [Installation](https://github.com/nowatermelon/skyrim/blob/main/README.md#Installation) part.

-Otherwise, manually download the missing files and place them into the `Downloads` folder.

-See [Wabbajack Wiki](https://wiki.wabbajack.org/user_documentation/Troubleshooting%20FAQ.html) for detailed information.

 ---
 ## How do I change the resolution?